De Kalb, New York

 DeKalb is a town in St. Lawrence County, New York, United States.
-The population was 2,434 at the 2010 census.
+The population was 2,375 at the 2020 census, down from 2,434 at the 2010 census.
 The town is named after American general Baron de Kalb, a German officer serving under George Washington.

 The Town of DeKalb is in the southwest part of the county and is southwest of the Village of Canton.

 History

-Settlement began in June 1803 when the first settlement party arrived, led by Judge William Cooper of Cooperstown, New York.
+Settlement began in June 1803, when the first settlement party arrived, led by Judge William Cooper of Cooperstown, New York.

 The town was organized in 1806 from the town of Oswegatchie.
 DeKalb was one of the original ten towns of the county.
 In 1825, the part of DeKalb north west of Beaver Creek was taken to be part of the Town of DePeyster.
 In 1830, the Southeastern corner of DeKalb was made part of the Town of Hermon.

+St. Regis and St. François Native Americans used to frequently visit the settlement on hunting expeditions.